simonprickett/pico-display-pack-2-radio-whats-on/README.md

 # Introduction

 This is a small scale project that I made to solve a problem I had with our Amazon Echo Show device.
+This is the more detailed write up of the project, check out the [article on my website](https://simonprickett.dev/whats-on-bbc-radio-with-pimoroni-pico-display-pack-2/) if you want more of a higher level overview.

 When using the [BBC Sounds skill](https://www.bbc.co.uk/sounds/help/questions/listening-on-a-smart-speaker/alexa) to play various BBC Radio stations I noticed that the current song and artist information isn't displayed.
 The BBC has the data for this as it appears on the [web version of BBC Sounds](https://www.bbc.co.uk/sounds).